Waverly, Tennessee, tank car explosion

-The Waverly, Tennessee, tank car explosion occurred at approximately 2:58 pm on February 24, 1978, in Waverly, Tennessee, following a train derailment incident days earlier.
-A tank car containing 30161 USgal of liquefied petroleum gas (LPG) exploded as a result of cleanup related to the derailment.
+The Waverly, Tennessee tank car explosion killed 16 people and injured 43 others on February 24, 1978, in Waverly, Tennessee.
+Following a train derailment two days earlier, a cleanup crew had been sent into the area.
+At approximately 2:58 in the afternoon, a tank car containing 30161 USgal of liquefied petroleum gas (LPG) exploded after an action taken during the cleanup related to the derailment.

 Derailment

 At about 10:30 p.m. on February 22, twenty-four cars of a 92-car Louisville and Nashville Railroad (L&N) freight train derailed in the downtown area of Waverly.
 Initially, local emergency services handled the accident, including inspecting the wreck for signs of any hazardous material (or hazmat) leaks.
 The responding team assumed the LPG tank car was a double-wall tank car; however, it was a single-wall car.

 Response to derailment

 At 5:10 a.m. on February 23, after a previous miscommunication regarding hazardous material being present, the Tennessee Office of Civil Defense (TOCD, a precursor to the Tennessee Emergency Management Agency or TEMA) sent out a hazmat team to assess the situation.
 They concurred with the local officials' decision to keep the tank cars cool by spraying them with streams of water, and the decision was made to evacuate a 1/4 mi area around the derailment zone, with gas and electric service to the area shut off.

 By this time, Louisville and Nashville wreck crews were beginning to clear debris.
 The tank car that would eventually explode, owned by Union Tank Car Company and numbered UTLX 83013, was buried by debris.
 Crews removed the wrecked cars and UTLX 83013 was moved to clear the tracks, and the rail line partially reopened at about 8 p.m. on February 23.
 A tanker truck and a crew specializing in LPG cleanup arrived about 1 p.m. on February 24.